-First off, chocolate chip cookies that have a high butter content and too much liquid tend to spread as they bake.
+First off, chocolate chip cookies that have a high butter content and/or too much liquid tend to spread as they bake.
 Adjusting your recipe's liquid and the ingredients that absorb it changes the texture and shape of your cookies.

-Butter has a rich flavor, which makes your cookies delectable.
-But, if you opt for butter, beware -- it melts quickly, which causes the cookies to spread and flatten out.
+Butter has a rich flavor, which makes your cookies delicious.
+But, if you opt for butter, beware — it melts quickly, which may cause the cookies to spread and flatten out.

-Cake flour or low-protein Southern flours, popular in the Southern region of the United States, absorb less water from the liquid ingredients in the batter and thus leaves that water in the dough to steam during baking which turns out a puffed, cakier cookie.
-Note that Southern flours already have leavening added, so if you choose to use them adjust your recipe accordingly.
+Cake flour or low-protein Southern flours — popular in the Southern region of the United States — absorb less water from the liquid ingredients in the batter and thus leaves that water in the dough to steam during baking, which yields a puffier, cakier cookie.

 Don't worry if the batter seems almost runny from the added egg when you form the cookies on the sheet to bake; the cookies will puff rather than spread.

-Sugar and Leavening
+Sugar and Baking Powder

 For final assurance that your cookies avoid flattening out during cooking, chill the dough before it goes in the oven.
-Chilled dough, especially if it contains butter, melts more slowly when it encounters the heat of the oven -- limiting spread.
+Chilled dough, especially if it contains butter, melts more slowly when it encounters the heat of the oven, limiting spread.